tukasa0001/TownOfHost/README-EN.md

 They are the Neutral role where they win the game alone if they die with all their tasks completed.<br>
 Any cause of death is acceptable.<br>
 If they die without completing their tasks, or if the game ends without they dying, they lose.<br>

+### Lovers

+Team : Neutral<br>
+Decision : -<br>
+Victory Conditions : Living and ending the match. (other than task completion)<br>

+Two of all players will be cast.
+(Duplicate to other positions) <br>
+If a position with a crew camp task becomes a lover, the task will disappear. <br>
+There is a heart symbol after each other's name. <br>
+If one dies, the other will die afterwards. <br>
+If the lover dies in the vote, the other will also die and become an unreportable corpse. <br>

+Example of overlapping job titles: <br>
+・ Terrorist lover: If you have a task and die after completing the task, you will win as a terrorist. <br>
+・ Mad Snitch Lover: Have a task, and if you complete the task, you can see the in-poster. <br>
+・ Snitch lover: No task, in-poster remains unknown. <br>
+・ Sheriff Lover: You can kill in-posters as usual.
+Whether or not you can kill depends on the position of the duplicate source.
+(In-poster lover can be killed.
+Crewmate lover cannot be killed) <br>
+・ Opportunist lover: Win if you survive. <br>
+・ Jester Lover: If Jester Lover is banished, you will win as Jester.
+If the lover is banished by voting, Jester's lover is defeated. <br>

 ## Mode